scn-lang/scn-ts/README.md

 #### Browser Usage (In-Memory)

 To use `scn-ts` in the browser, you must provide file content directly.
+The browser version includes **Web Worker support** for parallel processing and enhanced performance.

 **1. Copy WASM Files:** First, copy the necessary parser files into your public web directory using the CLI.
 This only needs to be done once.